rrelledge/redislabs-docs/content/rc/databases/delete-database.md

 ---
 Deleting a database is just as easy as creating one.
-Make sure that you are truly done with the database, because after you delete the database it cannot be recovered (except from your backups).
+Make sure that you are truly done with the database, because after you delete the database, it cannot be recovered (except from your backups).

 {{< note >}}
 - Only users that are defined as Owners on the Redis Cloud account can delete a database.